Exclusive: Pfizer to launch consumer health sale in November - sources

 The process is expected to heat up early next year as bids come in and a deal could be sealed around the middle of 2018, the source said.

-Germany’s Merck KGaA (MRCG.DE) is also looking to divest its consumer health business and has hired JP Morgan (JPM.N) to sell the unit, best known for making Seven Seas vitamins.
+Germany’s Merck KGaA is also looking to divest its consumer health business and has hired JP Morgan to sell the unit, best known for making Seven Seas vitamins.

 Some banking and industry sources said Merck could put the divestment on hold since the sale, estimated to be worth around $4.5 billion, risked being eclipsed by the Pfizer auction.